angeluriot/Papermap/doc/scoring/papers.md

-# 🏅 How are papers scored?
+# ðŸ… How are papers scored?

 This page explains how paper scores are calculated in **Papermap**.
 Feel free to ask questions in the **[Discord server](https://discord.gg/eFdjRJe7WZ)**.

-To calculate a paper's score, each of the following attributes is first evaluated on a `0`–`1` scale:
+To calculate a paper's score, each of the following attributes is first evaluated on a `0`â€“`1` scale:

 ### Summary